Herschel Grynszpan and Kristallnacht

 After France's capitulation, the country was divided into two zones, the occupied zone in the North, and the unoccupied South, where the new French government, under Marshal Philippe Pétain was located at Vichy.

-There is no record of what happened to Grynszpan after he entered the camps, but we do know that the Nazis murdered certain high profile prisoners just before the end of the war to ensure they didn't outlive the regime.
+There is no record of what happened to Grynszpan after he entered the camps, but we do know that the Nazis murdered certain high-profile prisoners just before the end of the war to ensure they didn't outlive the regime.

 Both Hershel Grynszpan’s parents survived the war and applied to a German court in 1960 to have their son declared dead.